What Is Accident Sickness And Unemployment Insurance (ASU)?

 What is ASU Insurance?

 ASU Insurance is more formally known as Accident, Sickness, and Unemployment Insurance.
-It’s an insurance product that you purchase and tie to your current job and income.
+It’s an insurance product you purchase and ties to your current job and income.

 If you then suffer from an accident, come down with an illness, or are made redundant at your job – all events that would cost you your income – you can file a claim on your insurance.